 There are thousands of cave houses in Slovakia.
 Carved from the soft tufa rock (pumice) which was the lava from the now extinct volcano, these were dwellings for local people for many years.

 The soft porous rock allows the houses to breathe unlike traditional caves.
 The caves are not damp at all because of the porous quality of this rock.
-Even today some of the caves are still used as wine cellars.
+Some of the caves are still in use as wine cellars today.
 The houses can be quite large complexes, complete with separate rooms and underground escape tunnels!

 The giant wall is a total mystery!
-This huge earth mound is often called the Slovak Chinese Wall.
-It is also known as the Giants´ Rampart or Fossa Giganteum.
+Also known as the Giants´ Rampart or Fossa Giganteum this huge earth mound has even been called the Slovakian Chinese Wall!
 This mysterious wall was 2-3 meters tall and 2-15 meters wide.
 It marks a 60 kilometers long line from Central Slovakia to the river Danube on the border between Slovakia and Hungary.
 Stones found on the wall are mysteriously fused by fire but no one really knows who built it or why.

 Read more Slovakia stories here